 Program Description and History

-The Program for Andrew D. White Professors-at-Large was established in celebration of Cornell’s first centenary, and named in honor of its first President, from whom the idea originated.
+The Andrew D. White Professors-at-Large Program was established in celebration of Cornell’s first centenary, and named in honor of its first President, from whom the idea originated.
 President White expressed concern lest Cornell’s first faculty, “remote from great cities and centers of thought and action…lose connection with the world at large, save through books…’bred in and in’ and become provincial in spirit.”
 To help insure this would not happen, he proposed “the establishment of a system of non-resident professors,” selected for their distinguished achievements in diverse disciplines and walks of life, who would visit the University periodically over extended periods of time.
 Under such a system, “the resident professors would be thrown into close relations at once with the special professors.
 Their views would be enlarged, their efforts stimulated, their whole life quickened.”
 In characteristic fashion, White not only proposed, he also acted.
 To the university, in its earliest days, came giants of the mid-nineteenth century.

 Andrew Dickson White’s vision was renewed in 1965, when the Cornell faculty unanimously recommended, and the Board of Trustees approved, a plan “to revive the office of nonresident professor by appointing as Andrew D. White Professors-at-Large a group of individuals, from both America and abroad, who have achieved high international distinction in the various areas of science and scholarship as well as in the learned professions, public affairs, literature, and the creative arts.”
 In its interdisciplinary scope, encompassing both knowledge and action, this broadened conception embodies Cornell’s unique qualities as a great university.